robertduplock/scifibooks.club/content/en/reviews/star-trek-voyager-full-circle-book-review.md

 weight = 15

 +++
 When Kirsten Beyer picked up the heavy gauntlet of the Voyager relaunch titles, she sure faced a challenge.
-Not only were their loose ends to tie up from the preceding novels — but she also had to a) Deal with "the Janeway thing" from _Before Dishonor_ b) Launch the Full Circle Fleet storyline and c) Work it all in with the aftermath of _Star Trek: Destiny_.
+Apart from tying up the loose ends from the preceding novels, she also had to:

+1. Deal with "the Janeway thing" from _Before Dishonor_
+2. Work it all in with the aftermath of _Star Trek: Destiny_
+3. Launch the Full Circle Fleet storyline.

 Once more unto the Delta Quadrant, dear friends...